RESEARCH

 Goals.

-Through a sociocultural lens, Ashley’s research strives to understand the current state of LGBTQ+ -owned media outlets, and their role in cultural production.
-In 2024, she will begin her dissertation—an ethnography of diverse news making and journalistic identity.
+Through a sociocultural lens, Ashley’s research strives to understand the current state of alternative media outlets, and their role in cultural production.
+In 2024, she will begin her dissertation—an ethnography of alternative news and journalistic identity.

 On June 2, 2019, Casey McQuiston’s novel, Red, White & Royal Blue, made the New York Time’s bestseller list.
 The first male-male romance to do so, many industry observers saw this as a “sign of the times;” a pivotal moment for the LGBTQ+ community.
 In the four years following McQuiston’s Blockbuster hit, same-sex romance proliferated across mainstream bookshelves.